microlinkhq/metascraper/CONTRIBUTING.md

 rules.test = ({ url }) => getVideoInfo(url).service === 'youtube'))
 ```

-The `test` function will receive the same arguments than a rule.
-This is useful for just skip all the rules into that doesn't target an specific URL.
+The `test` function will receive the same arguments as a rule.
+This is useful for skipping all rules that doesn't target a specific URL.

-A good practice there is to use a memoize function to prevent unnecessary CPU cycles for a previously computed value:
+A good practice is to use a memoize function to prevent unnecessary CPU cycles for a previously computed value:

 ```js
 const { memoizeOne } = require('@metascraper/helpers')